eosrio/bp-info-standard/README.md

     - features: [Array]
         - features supported by the `api_endpoint` or `ssl_endpoint` on query nodes, refer to the [list of features](https://github.com/eosrio/bp-info-standard#api-features)
+    - metadata: {Object}
+        - feature key: {Object} - Metadata for a specific feature

 ### How to use it if you are Block Producer Candidate